Sea Foam Rose flowers

 A versatile and beautiful spreading groundcover rose great for covering embankments or low borders; can also be used as a climber on trellises and walls; an incredible disease resistant low shrub that reblooms throughout the season

 Sea Foam Rose features showy lightly-scented creamy white ball-shaped flowers at the ends of the branches from early summer to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The small glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Sea Foam Rose is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.